• Skip to primary navigation

 Nimona can also be made with fresh hara chana which is again a winter specialty.The flavour and taste of nimona are mild and fresh so minimal spices are added into it to retain the sweet and fresh taste of peas.

-There are many variations of making Nimona, it can be made like a thin stew only with peas, with peas and spinach combo, peas and potatoes and peas and moong daal vadi ka Nimona, and the recipes also differs slightly according to the taste of each family and region.
+There are many variations of making Nimona.
+You can be make it like a thin stew only with peas, with peas and spinach combo, peas and potatoes and peas and moong daal vadi ka Nimona.
+All the recipes also differs slightly according to the taste of each family and region.

 matar nimona recipe